 Dental credit cards are similar to store credit cards––they can only be used for dental expenses and only when the dentist office accepts dental credit cards as a payment method.
 In some cases, you may only be able to use your account for certain types of expenses or for a specific dental office.
 When it’s time to make payments, you’ll send your payment to the credit card issuer rather than the dental office.
 You may be able to mail your payment or pay over the phone or online.

 Many dental credit cards offer a zero interest promotion.
 If you pay off your balance before the promotional period ends, you won’t pay any interest on your balance.
 However, if you have any balance remaining after the end of the promotional period, all the accrued interest will be added to your account.
 This lump-sum of interest dates back when you first charged the balance to your credit card.

 The APR on dental credit cards can be high, so paying interest on the balance increases the cost of your dental care.
 To completely avoid paying interest on a dental credit card, make sure you pay off the balance during the promotional period.
 Don’t miss any payments; a late payment could cause you to forfeit your deferred interest promotion earlier than scheduled.
 Ask your card issuer for the date by which you need to make your final payment to avoid interest.

-Some dental credit cards have fixed repayment periods from six to 36 months.
+Some dental credit cards have fixed repayment periods from six to 36 months or more.
 Rather than requiring a minimum payment, these credit cards have a fixed monthly payment that ensures you pay off your balance by the end of the repayment period.

 Choosing a Dental Credit Card